-Any discussion of the enslavement of blacks must include not only the official institution of slavery itself, but its successors in convict leasing and debt peonage.
+Any discussion of the enslavement of Blacks must include not only the original institution of slavery itself, but its successors in convict leasing and debt peonage.
 By such an accounting, slavery in America lasted from 1619 until 1945—a total of 326 years.

 And do you know what 1945 is?
-That actually is an old lady ago.
+That’s an old lady ago.

 1877–1965: Jim Crow and Separate But Equal

 This culminated in one of the most moving portions of American history, the 15-year Civil Rights Movement.
-The Civil Rights Act of 1964 brought an end to segregation.
-The Voting Rights Act of 1965 brought an end to black disfranchisement (stripping blacks of the right to vote through poll taxes, literacy tests, and similar measures).
+The Civil Rights Act of 1964 meant to end segregation.
+The Voting Rights Act of 1965 meant to end to Black disfranchisement (stripping Blacks of the right to vote through poll taxes, literacy tests, and similar measures).
 The 1967 Supreme Court ruling in Loving v.
 Virginia declared anti-miscegenation laws, which forbade interracial dating and marriage, to be unconstitutional.
 Together, these three officially ended Jim Crow.

 And yet, resistance to integration lasted well into the late 1970s.
 That’s not an old lady ago.
-It’s not even a middle-aged man ago.
+It’s not even my mom ago.
 That’s a Gen-Xer ago.
 That’s the setting of That ’70s Show.

 1933–1964: New Deal Exclusion

-While government programs to help the poor are largely denigrated as government “handouts” to “lazy” minorities, the reality is that all of those social programs and many more of the New Deal Era were originally white-only.
-The Great Depression hit blacks and other minorities particularly hard, more so than whites, and yet blacks were systematically excluded from New Deal programs.
+While government programs to help the poor have largely been denigrated as government “handouts” to “lazy” minorities, the reality is that all of those social programs and many more of the New Deal Era were originally white-only.
+The Great Depression hit Blacks and other minorities particularly hard, more so than whites, and yet Blacks were systematically excluded from New Deal programs.
 New Deal programs were “supported by Southern Democrats who were actually devoted to preserving a strict racial hierarchy, and the resulting legislation was explicitly designed for the majority: its policies made certain … that whites received the full benefit of rising prosperity while blacks were deliberately left out.”

-So it is that while, for whites, the New Deal led to the largest expansion of the middle class ever seen, before or since, for blacks the New Deal not only failed to provide them with the same assistance, but in fact kept them trapped in poverty and various forms of reinvented slavery.
+So it is that while for whites, the New Deal led to the largest expansion of the middle class ever seen, before or since, for Black people the New Deal not only failed to provide them with the same assistance, but in fact kept them trapped in poverty and various forms of reinvented slavery.

 1934–1968: FHA Redlining

-Today minorities, especially blacks, are by and large economically confined to impoverished, crime-ridden inner city ghettos.
-This is not the result of “poor choices” or cultural failings, as white conservatives are prone to believe.
-It is the direct result of discriminatory housing policies that helped whites while targeting blacks from the 1930s to the late 1960s.
+Today a hugely disproportionate number of minorities, especially Blacks, are economically confined to impoverished, crime-ridden, inner-city ghettos.
+This is not the result of “poor choices” or cultural failings, as white conservatives are prone to suggest.
+It is the direct result of discriminatory housing policies that helped whites while targeting Blacks from the 1930s to the late 1960s.